RepubIique/MouseLock/README.md

 ### First launch blocked by macOS?

 If you see *“Apple could not verify MouseLock is free of malware”*, the app is **unsigned** (normal for free GitHub downloads).
-It is safe if you downloaded it from this repo. macOS is cautious, not accusing you of malware.
+It is safe if you downloaded it from this repo. macOS is cautious, which is honestly fair enough, I would be cautious too.

 **Option A — Open Anyway (easiest)**